<img alt="" src="https://secure.pair1tune.com/221242.png" style="display:none;">

 1990s

-Crescent continues reinvesting and renovating their facilities to optimize their environments for their customers.
-Purchased their first set of Baxter robots which sent them down the path of investing deeper into highly-automated equipment for their processes.
-Achieved FDA Registration in 2014.
+Crescent continues reinvesting and renovating its facilities to optimize its environments for its customers.
+They purchased their first set of Baxter robots, which sent them down the path of investing deeper into highly automated equipment for their processes.

-Crescent Celebrates their 75th Year Anniversary!
+Crescent celebrates it's 75th Anniversary!